Getting started with Kyameru

 Now there are other options for headers, for instance you can use the function delegate to do some more complex processing but that’s beyond the scope of this getting started document.

-Processing components are components you build as part of your applications domain.
-They add any custom logic or processing you need to the routable message before it goes through the to the TO components.
-You can create processing components in many ways:
+Processors are chain links you build as part of your applications domain.
+They add any custom logic or processing you need to the routable message before it goes through the to the TO chain links.
+You can create a processor in many ways:

-But for the purpose of this, we’ll just use the action delegate.
+But for the purpose of this, we’ll just use an Action

 Kyameru.Route.From("sqs://myqueue")